 Sylvia Fernández, University of Houston

 Sylvia Fernández is a Ph.D.
 Candidate with the Department of Hispanic Studies at the University of Houston.
 Her research is on Latin American and Latino/a Literature with a focus on Border Studies, Women’s, Gender and Sexualities Studies, Hispanic Archives, and Digital Humanities.
 Among her DH collaborations, she cofounded Borderlands Archives Cartography (BAC), is part of the core team of Torn Apart / Separados, and the ongoing project of United Fronteras.

 Jessica Marie Johnson, Johns Hopkins University

-Jessica Marie Johnson is an Assistant Professor in the Center for Africana Studies and Department of History at the Johns Hopkins University.
+Jessica Marie Johnson is an Assistant Professor in the Department of History at the Johns Hopkins University.
 At the institute she will speak on "Race, Gender, Sexuality, and Debates in the Digital Humanities."
 Johnson is a historian of Atlantic slavery and the Atlantic African diaspora.
 As a digital humanist, Johnson explores ways digital and social media disseminate and create historical narratives, in particular, comparative histories of slavery and people of African descent.
 She is the founder of African Diaspora, Ph.D. (africandiasporaphd.com), co-organizer of the Queering Slavery Working Group with Dr. Vanessa Holden (University of Kentucky), a member of the LatiNegrxs Project (lati-negros.tumblr.com), and a Digital Alchemist at the Center for Solutions to Online Violence (femtechnet.org/csov).